DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

         Improvement, flavor: the player may buy days of visa (cost: productivity / population / 365 per day) in the embassy district in a neighbouring, non-enemy from the destination system.
         Improvement, flavor: the first time the Diplomacy OXP is used, if a visa is needed in the current system, we give the player a 1-day visa.
         Improvement, flavor: a GNN news introduces the Visa Law.
+        Improvement, flavor: when stateless, docking is refused in corporates, dictatorships and communists without having a visa.
         Improvement, performance: the API are removed in favor of JsDoc.
         Improvement, code quality: the Snoopers dependency, which is deprecated, is replaced by the GNN dependency.
 Oolite minimal required version is now 1.88, because of this.
         Improvement, code quality: moved the GNN connection to external script.